fredi-68/steam-disable-update/README.md

 `python main.py <appid>`

-where `appid` is the ID of the game or app you are trying to modify.
-You can look this up in the manifest file or a website such as steamdb.
+where `appid` is the ID of the game or app you are trying to modify, which you can find in the updates tab of your apps properties (Inside the steam library manager, rightclick the app, then click `Properties...` > `Updates`.
+The App ID should be at the bottom).
+Alternatively, you can look this up in the manifest file or a website such as steamdb.

 ## Security Considerations